Billy Strayhorn

 Openly gay and an LGBT activist, Strayhorn and Ellington had an excellent music-based relationship.
 Arriving in New York City, the young Strayhorn met jazz pianist Aaron Bridges, and the two lived together as lovers in Harlem for almost ten years.

-Strayhorn came to the world of music with a sophisticated knowledge of chromatic harmony; this gave jazz performers and listeners classic melodies unlike any created before him.
-From the mid-1950s until his death, he wrote and arranged at a fever pitch, coming out with selections such as "Sweet Thunder," "Suite Thursday," and "Far East Suite."
+Strayhorn came to the world of music with a sophisticated knowledge of chromatic harmony, which gave jazz performers and listeners classic melodies unlike any created before him.
+From the mid-1950s until his death, he wrote and arranged at a fever pitch, producing selections such as "Sweet Thunder," "Suite Thursday," and "Far East Suite."
 Billy Strayhorn died on May 30, 1967.

 All That Jazz: The Illustrated Story of Jazz Music